SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 You can keep your current adverting setup.
 We're compatible with AdSense, DoubleClick and Criteo, to name a few.

 == Changelog ==

+= v2.6.2 =
+* Added an option to filter all articles at once.

 = v2.6.1 =
 * Improved database and scheduled task management